-All GCP students must enroll in the pro-seminar AAS 601, “Interdisciplinary Approaches to African American/Diasporan Studies.”
+All GCP students intending to obtain a graduate certificate in African American and Diasporic Studies must enroll in the pro-seminar AAS 601.
+Designed to provide a strong interdisciplinary foundation and familiarize students with a wide range of methodological approaches, the course introduces students to questions and themes that have shaped and continue to shape the fields of African American and Diasporic Studies.
+The Professor offering AAS 601 may invite DAAS colleagues and visiting professors to contribute their particular strengths to cross-disciplinary conversations.
 This course is typically offered during the Fall term.
-Designed to provide a strong interdisciplinary foundation and familiarize students with a wide-range of methodological approaches, the course introduces students to questions and themes that have shaped and continue to shape the fields of African American and Diasporan Studies.
-AAS 601 is taught and graded by one professor, who may invite DAAS colleagues and visiting professors to contribute their particular strengths to cross-disciplinary conversations.
-Although different professors teach the course, the syllabus for AAS 601 is reviewed annually by the DAAS Curriculum Committee.

 Breadth Requirement (9 credits total)